Mrwhononumber/Quasar/README.md

 * Used architecture is MVC

-* UI has been built programatically uning UIKit
+* UI has been built programatically

 * Networking has been done using Singelton class `NetworkManager`